typeable/compaREST/test/golden/common/pathItem/operation/requestBody/required/reset/report.md

 ### Request

-Request body has become required.
+Request body is no longer required.